Attendees seated in a modern conference space during a corporate seminar or workshop.

 AGMs and the Wider Corporate Calendar

-• For companies celebrating milestones, a corporate anniversary may coincide with an AGM, adding historical perspective to the formal proceedings.
+• For companies celebrating milestones, a corporate anniversary may coincide with an AGM, adding historical perspective to formal proceedings.

 With Naboo, You Don't Just Host AGMs — You Master Them